Is Bamboo Hair?

 Bamboo hair is a feature of a disease called Netherton’s syndrome.
 According to Children’s

 Mercy Hospital and Clinics, most cases of trichorrhexis invaginata are

 caused by Netherton’s syndrome, which is an inherited condition that causes

 red, flaky skin all over your body, and allergy problems.

-Bamboo hair can affect hair on the head, eyebrows, and eyelashes.
+Bamboo hair can affect hair on top of your head, your eyebrows,

 - hair that breaks easily